-Our revenue comprises hotel operating revenue, such as room revenue, food and beverage revenue and revenue from other hotel operating departments (such as telephone, parking and other guest services).
+Our revenue consists of room revenue, food and beverage revenue and revenue from other hotel operating departments (such as telephone, parking and other guest services).
 These revenues are recorded net of any sales and occupancy taxes collected from guests.
 All rebates or discounts are recorded as a reduction to revenue, and there are no material contingent obligations with respect to rebates and discounts offered by the hotels.
 All revenues are recorded on an accrual basis as earned.
-Appropriate allowances are made for doubtful accounts and are recorded as bad debt expense.
-The allowances are calculated as a percentage of aged accounts receivable, based on individual hotel management company policy.
-Cash received prior to guest arrival is recorded as an advance from the guest and recognized as revenue at the time of occupancy.
+An allowance for doubtful accounts is our best estimate of the amount of probable credit losses in the existing accounts receivable and it is recorded as bad debt expense.
+The allowance is calculated as a percentage of aged accounts receivable.
+Cash received prior to guest arrival is recorded as an advance deposit from the guest and recognized as revenue at the time of occupancy.

 We have elected to be taxed as a real estate investment trust under Sections 856 through 860 of the Internal Revenue Code, as amended, commencing with the taxable year ended December 31, 2011.
-To qualify as a REIT, we must meet a number of organizational and operational requirements, including a requirement that we currently distribute at least 90% of our REIT taxable income, subject to certain adjustments and excluding any net capital gain.
+To qualify as a REIT, we must meet a number of organizational and operational requirements, including a requirement that we distribute at least 90% of our REIT taxable income, subject to certain adjustments and excluding any net capital gain.
 Our current intention is to adhere to these requirements and maintain the qualification for taxation as a REIT.
-As a REIT, we generally are not subject to federal corporate income tax on that portion of net income that is currently distributed.
+As a REIT, we generally are not subject to federal corporate income tax on that portion of net income that is distributed.
 If we fail to qualify for taxation as a REIT in any taxable year, we will be subject to federal income taxes at regular corporate rates (including any applicable alternative minimum tax) and may not be able to qualify as a REIT for four subsequent taxable years.
 Even if we qualify for taxation as a REIT, we may be subject to certain state and local taxes on our income and property, and to federal income and excise taxes on undistributed taxable income.

 Taxable income from non-REIT activities managed through taxable REIT subsidiaries is subject to federal, state and local income taxes.
-As a wholly-owned subsidiary of the operating partnership, the taxable REIT subsidiary is required to pay income taxes at the applicable rates.
-Our consolidated income tax provision or benefit includes the income tax provision or benefit related to the operations of the taxable REIT subsidiary as well as state income taxes incurred.
+The taxable REIT subsidiaries are required to pay income taxes at the applicable rates.
+Our consolidated income tax provision or benefit includes the income tax provision or benefit related to the operations of the taxable REIT subsidiaries as well as state income taxes incurred.